 Is This Your Time to Transition into the Adult Workplace?©

-Everyone has had the social studies class where they show right-of-passage rituals in primitive cultures where young people are inducted into the adult world.
-Branding, beating, lion hunting, piercing, wilderness survival… its all there.
+Everyone has had the social studies class where right-of-passage rituals in primitive cultures show young people being inducted into the adult world.
+Branding, beating, lion hunting, piercing, wilderness survival, its all there.
 Lots of fear and pain, but worth it because of the feeling of accomplishment and respect that comes from being welcomed into the adult world.

-In our society the main right of passage between adolescence and adulthood is getting a job outside the home.
-No branding or piercing involved, but it can still feel like a trip into the wilderness.
+Into the Wild.
+In our society the main right of passage is holding a job outside the home.
+No branding or piercing, but it can still feel like a trip into the wilderness.
 You are on your own for the first time in a setting where you have responsibilities, but mom can’t swoop in and call your teacher or coach or friend’s mom to make everything right.
 It can feel scary at first, but just like the lion hunters, when you succeed, it comes with an incredible feeling of freedom, accomplishment, and self-confidence.

+Kids vs Adults.
 To successfully transition into the adult world, it is helpful to first think for a moment about some of the things that distinguish kids from adults.
 Kids can be messy and dirty.
-They don’t take good care of things especially if the things aren’t theirs.
+They don’t take good care of things (especially if the things aren’t theirs).
 They don’t listen or remember what they’re told.
-They tell a lot of fibs and will say just about anything to get out of being in trouble.
-And frequently, they do the very first thing that pops into their heads without considering consequences or alternatives.
-There’s a reason kids need babysitters, and a reason drivers stop for balls rolling across the road, they know a kid will probably be right behind it without thinking first to stop and look.
+They tell a lot of fibs and love passing on rumors as fact.
+They will say just about anything to get out of being in trouble.
+And frequently, they do the very first thing that pops into their heads without considering alternatives or consequences.
+There’s a reason kids need babysitters, and a reason drivers stop for balls rolling across the street, they know a kid will probably be right behind it without thinking first to stop and look.

-So the first step in a successful transition into the adult work world, is simply recognizing that there are kid things that we have all done and that have been perfectly normal and even expected of us as kids, but they are off limits in the adult workplace.
-In the adult workplace it is expected and assumed that everyone there has the maturity and self-control to behave fairly and to think before they act.
+So the first step in a successful transition into the adult world of work, is simply recognizing that there are kid things that we have all done and that are perfectly normal and even expected of us as kids, but that are off limits in the adult workplace.
+In the adult workplace it is expected and assumed that everyone there has the maturity and self-control to be fair and reasonable and to think before they act.

 Transitioning from Adolescence to the Adult World of Work: Attitude, Demeanor, Workplace Culture

 People can look at the same thing in dramatically different ways.
-Let’s say you’re in a street protest, and people are yelling and screaming and grabbing and pushing each other, and you yourself might very well think this is the most fun and excitement you’ve ever had in your life.
+Let’s say you’re in a street protest, and people are yelling and screaming and pushing each other, and you yourself might think this is the most fun and excitement you’ve ever had in your life.
 Someone else, however, might be absolutely terrified and see this as the most scary and upsetting experience they have ever had.
-Same exact place, same exact situation, but two completely different ways of looking at it.
+Same exact place, same exact situation, but two completely different ways of looking at it and experiencing it.

 Ever seen a Tough Mudder competition, where people crawl through the mud and slither through pipes and run carrying heavy awkward loads?
-That’s worse treatment than in the worst prison camps in third world countries.
-But in Mudder races people do it for fun and for the challenge of it.
+That’s worse treatment than in a third world prison camp.
+But in Mudder races, people do it for fun and for the challenge of it.

-So one essential thing you learn as an adult, is that how you look at things has more to do with liking or hating something than what is actually going on in the experience itself.
-This life changing concept that you are in control of how you look at things is called “Attitude” and it is why adults harp on it, and it is why kids and teens with fewer life experiences generally have no idea what they are talking about.
+So one essential thing you learn as an adult, is that how you look at something has more to do with your liking or hating it than what is going on in the experience itself.
+This life changing idea that you are in control of how you look at things is called “attitude” and it is why adults harp on it, and it is why kids and teens with fewer life experiences frequently have no idea what they are talking about.